Go back

 How Stage Fright Affects Your Communication and Confidence

 Stage fright directly impacts how you express ideas and connect with your audience.
-When fear takes over, your stress response activates, making it harder to think clearly and speak naturally.
+When fear takes over, your stress response activates, making it harder to think clearly, articulate thoughts smoothly, and speak naturally.
+Many people struggle to improve their articulation skills under pressure, which further affects message clarity.

 Ways stage fright affects communication